Malay house

 Traditional architectural forms, such as tropically-suited roofs and harmonious proportions with decorative elements are considered to still have great cultural value by many in the region.
 However, these buildings require significant maintenance compared to modern construction; such as the challenges in preserving its main material, wood, from the decaying effect of tropical weather as well as termite infestation.
-These vernacular construction skills are gradually being lost as Malaysia continues its process of industrialisation, while in Indonesia such traditional dwellings still survive in rural areas.
+These vernacular construction skills are gradually being lost in Malaysia as natural timber becomes scarcer by deforestation alongside industrialization, while in Indonesia such traditional dwellings still survive in rural areas.
 Though urban transformation in Singapore has expunged almost all Malay urban wards, a few houses displaying this vernacular architecture have survived, mainly concentrated in the offshore island of Pulau Ubin.

 The effort to preserve indigenous architectural styles of the Indonesian archipelago has been conducted through documentation and the creation replicas in provinces pavilions in Taman Mini Indonesia Indah, Jakarta.
+Owners of many Malaysian traditional houses that still remain have also rented them to production studios as sets for films and commercials, and homestays, as additional sources of income.

 Construction

 Using renewable natural materials including timber and bamboo, the dwellings are often built without the use of metal including nails.
 Instead pre-cut holes and grooves are used to fit the timber elements into one another, effectively making it a 'prefabricated house'.

 Although nails had been invented and in later houses used minimally for non-structural elements (for example, windows or panels), structural flexibility was a benefit which nailing inhibited.
 Without nails, a timber house could be dismantled and reconstructed in a new location.
 Most of the ancient Malay peoples of South-East Asia maintained a form of self-regenerating environmental culture.